No Sales Tax (Except FL)

 PetSafe PBC00-11283 Elite Little Dog Spray Bark Collar No Bark Collar

 The waterproof Elite Little Dog Spray Bark Collar by PetSafe features a Perfect Bark® sensor that only recognizes your dog's barking.
 This ensures no accidental stimulation is issued when other sounds or animals are nearby.
 The ergonomic, QuickFit™ adjustable nylon collar strap with a buckle makes it easy to put on and off and find the perfect fit.
-Comes with one (1) correction level, sound, and vibration.
+Comes with one (1) level of spray correction.

 1. PetSafe Lite Rechargeable Bark Collar (PBC00-16446)